-Each academic dean will be responsible for collecting and compiling the inventory of furniture and equipment in his/her department as well as the inventory of department textbooks, resource materials and supplies.
+Each CIAS will be responsible for collecting and compiling the inventory of furniture and equipment in his/her department as well as the inventory of department textbooks and resource materials.

-Each teacher will be responsible for classroom furniture and equipment inventory and responsible to the academic dean for textbooks, resource materials and supplies.
+Each teacher will be responsible for classroom furniture and equipment inventory and responsible to the CIAS for textbooks, resource materials and supplies.